 - an imbalance of mood-regulating brain chemicals serotonin and noradrenaline

-- genetics - if you have a close relative with GAD, you are five times more likely to develop it
+- genetics - if you have a close relative with GAD, you are more likely to experience it

 - suffering from a long-term health condition, such as arthritis or chronic fatigue

 - a history of major stress or trauma can trigger the condition